harphub/oper-harp-verif/docs/4_Point_verif_and_visualisation.md

 - **-config_file**: The config file in the `config_files` directory (no default).
 - **-start_date**: The first forecast cycle to process (in YYYYMMDDHH format, no default).
 - **-end_date**: The last forecast cycle to process (in YYYYMMDDHH format, no default).
-- *-params_file*: The parameter list file containing parameter scalings, thresholds, etc. (default="verification/set_params.R").
+- *-params_file*: The parameter list file containing parameter scalings, thresholds, etc. (default="verification/set_params.R"). **Note: if you are making use of the `models_to_scale` option in the parameter list file, it is best to create a new parameter list file and explicitly call this when you are running point_verif.R.
+Sharing a parameter list file with specific model scalings across different projects may be dangerous due to common models e.g. Model A is scaled for T2m in project X, but it is not scaled for T2m in project Y. Unfortunately creating new parameter lists for specific projects does introduce some code duplication.**
 - *-params_list*: Which parameters for verify (default="ALL").
 This should be a comma separated string of parameters, for example "T2m,S10m,T,S".
 These parameters should exist in the parameter list file, otherwise they will be skipped.
 If `params_list` is not specified, all parameters in the parameter list file are considered in the verification (this is not recommended in general).
 - *-dynamic_sid_gen*: A logical flag to generate SID lists corresponding to the `verif:domains` during the verification process (default=TRUE).
 Different `domain` options are defined in `fn_station_selection.pm`.
 This flag replaces the old methodology of reading SID lists from a static file (i.e. `verification/sid_lists.rds`).
 This old (now deprecated) method can be activated by switching this flag to "FALSE".
 - *-plot_dynamic_sid*: A logical flag to plot a map of the stations used for each domain and parameter (default=FALSE).
 This is only relevant when "dynamic_sid_gen=TRUE".